ssaleen/ssaleen/README.md

 Computer Engineering student at the University of Waterloo.

 - Languages: C/C++, Java, Python, Verilog
-- Currently interning at Autonomic as a SWE
+- Most recently interned at Autonomic as a SWE